infinitydaemon/OpSec-Kernel/Documentation/admin-guide/sysctl/net.rst

 ----------

 Maximum ancillary buffer size allowed per socket.
 Ancillary data is a sequence of struct cmsghdr structures with appended data.
-TCP tx zerocopy also uses optmem_max as a limit for its internal structures.

-Default : 128 KB

 fb_tunnels_only_for_init_net
 ----------------------------